Oaxaca en la historia y en el mito: Friar, Catholicism and imposing architecture

 At the bottom right of the panel, a compassionate looking preacher obscures a Dominican coat of arm.
 In a typical Dominican black robe, this friar holds a cross in one hand and what appears as a piece of wood in another.
+This image is somewhat evocative of Bartolomé de las Casas pictured above and evokes some of the same piety and devotion to the Dominican cause.

-When Hernán Cortés made his first landing in what is now Mexico, at San Juan de Ulúa on Maundy Thursday, April 21, 1519, it is said that he immediately ordered the erection of a cross.
+When Hernán Cortés made his first landing in what is now Mexico, at San Juan de Ulúa on Maundy Thursday, 21 April 1519, it is said that he immediately ordered the erection of a cross.
 Thus, Mexico's long process of religious acculturation had begun eventually under the leadership of the Catholic Church in Mexico.
 And this was also the beginning of the Spanish conquest of the Aztec Empire.

-Today Oaxaca has a dozen open Catholic churches and a few that are closed for repairs.
+Today Oaxaca has a dozen open Catholic churches from the colonial period, and a few that are closed for repairs.
 And imposing former convents, called ex-convents, are spread throughout the city have served as various public and private buildings including hospitals, jails, museums, hotels and schools.